EdCope/CV/README.md

 ### **Dav-It GmbH** (March 2013 to September 2013)
 _3D Internship_

-Internship after studying at Reutlingen University (Germany) as part of Erasmus scholarship.
+Internship after studying at Reutlingen University (Germany) as part of **Erasmus scholarship**.
 Achieved as part of my sandwich BSc degree.

 <!-- - Any experience relevent to software development -->